 Specifically, the fraudulent payments were ACH transactions, which according to the federal Consumer Financial Protection Bureau is an electronic transfer of money between banks and credit unions.
 Businesses often allow the payment of bills through ACH transactions, which requires handing over a bank account number and routing number, the bureau notes on its website.

-When asked if disciplinary action has been brought against any employees because of what happened, Laesch said he couldn’t comment since it was still being investigated.
+When asked if disciplinary action has been brought against any employees because of what happened, Laesch said on Tuesday that he couldn’t comment since it was still being investigated.

 Because of the active investigation involving law enforcement and cybersecurity professionals, there are limits to the amount of information around operations and personnel that can be released at the moment, according to the city’s statement.